elicia4/linux_notes/learn-linux-tv/10-where-to-store-scripts.md

+# Where to Store Scripts

 Where exactly should you store all your scripts?

 Storing your scripts in your home directory is not a good idea if you need somebody else to run it.
 If your script performs an important business function, your coworkers won't be able to run it.
 For that reason (and some other reasons), it's better to have a central location to run your scripts.